jhx0/PowerShell-Scripts/README.md

 **Get-PublicIPAddress.ps1** - Display your public IP adress
 **Get-VolumeSize.ps1** - Show all volumes and their size
 **Get-InstalledApplications.ps1** - Show all installed applications on the system
+**Edit-HostsFile.ps1** - Edit the hosts file with administrator privileges